ahmedcodein/salesware/README.md

 The EmailJS service is implemented in this project to handle users request for information or technical support.
 EmailJS provides this free service by offering a public API to send email from EmailJS service user website.
 In order for the service to work, some public keys need to be used.
 These are service_id, template_id and user_id.
 Those ids can be found in contact.js file, where the requests submission is handled.

-The contact.js in this project is a Frontend component, hence it is exposed.
-This means that those keys are also exposed.
-This is because, any information in the frontend is fundamentally exposed.
-Nevertheless, this exposure does not mean there is a security breach or security vulnerability.Even if a bad actor wants to use those keys to send emails, the emails only contain the content of the template the EmailJS user defined.
-There is no other information can be accessed by knowing those ids.
+The contact.js in this project is a Frontend component.
+By definition, any information in the frontend is fundamentally exposed.
+This means that any keys in this file are exposed.
+Nevertheless, this exposure does not mean security breach or security vulnerability.
+Even if a bad actor wants to use those keys to send emails, the emails only contain the content of the template the EmailJS user defined.
+There is no other information can be accessed by knowing those keys.
 In addition, EmailJS is a Frontend level service, hence, by design it is meant to work on the frontend level.
 For more information, please refer to [EmailJS documentation](https://www.emailjs.com/docs/faq/is-it-okay-to-expose-my-public-key/)

 ---